karahyx/SNV_PrioritizationPipeline/README.md

   * 6.6.
 Non-coding
 * Changed the default type for <code>F_DamageType</code> and <code>F_S_DamageType</code> to "NotDmg" and "NotLOF" for a more intuitive understanding
 * Used <code>data.table::fread</code> to achieve a faster speed when importing the original variant data
 * Added a line to remove column DP immediately after reading in the original variant data - this is because at one point the script removes the <code>{genome_name}.</code> part in columns that start with it, which includes <code>{genome_name}.DP</code>.
-After removal, there would be two DP columns and the first DP column would be used by default, which is not desired
+After the removal of <code>{genome_name}.</code>, there would be two DP columns and the first DP column would be used by default, which is not desired
 * The new script annotates all variants with a maximum allele frequency of 0.05 throughout and only outputs one annotated data set containing rare 0.05 variants.
-On contrary, the old script annotated the high-quality, rare 0.05 variants throughout and output rare 0.05 and high-quality, rare 0.05 variants separately.
+On contrary, the old script annotated the rare 0.05 variants with a "PASS" FILTER throughout and output rare 0.05 and rare 0.05 with "PASS" variants separately.
 This change was made because only ~4% of variants called by DRAGEN are low-quality (i.e. they do not have a "PASS" filter)
 * Changed the name of statistic from <code>VarN_Q1/2_Coding_Rare010_LOF</code> to <code>VarN_Q1/2_Coding_Rare010_LOF_TierLow</code> and added <code>VarN_Q1/2_Coding_Rare010_LOF_TierHigh</code> which describes the total number of rare 0.01 Coding LOR variants with a high damage tier in the data

 ## :handshake: Contributors